Human-Connection/Human-Connection/backend/installation/README.md

 (Also maybe there should be a main docker installation guide for the whole system at once!?)
 {% endhint %}

+For further informations see also our [Docker documentation](docker.md).

 ## Local Installation